RoamJS/developer/README.md

 These packages are what all RoamJS extensions are built on top of.
 As a developer, you are not required to use either of these extensions, but they exist to make your life easier getting started.

+## Connecting to GitHub

+In your Roam Depot settings for the developer extension, you could add your GitHub username and API token.
+You can retrieve an API token from the from your developer settings on GitHub.
+Once connected, you'll have access to features specific to accessing your GitHub account from within Roam!

+To import GitHub issues you have open, open the Roam Command Palette and enter `Import My GitHub Issues`.

 ## Resources
 Most existing developer documentation lives at [developer.roamjs.com](https://developer.roamjs.com).
 Stay tuned while we migrate that information to RoamJS.